sarah-buddle/NGSchool/Metagenomics_NGSchool.md

 # Command line tools for metagenomics analysis

 If you have never used the UNIX/Linux command line, skip straight to the **Online tools for metagenomics analysis** section.
-If you have used the command line before but you have need to refresh your memory, listen to the demo in class before you start.
+If you have used the command line before but you have need to refresh your memory, listen to the demo in class before you start the command line section.

 ## Background
 One of the main uses of metagenomics in clinical laboratories is in the diagnosis of patients with serious central nervous system infections like encephalitis.
 Encephalitis can have lots of possible causes, including infection with viruses, bacteria, fungi or parasites, an autoimmune response, or the toxic effects of drugs.
 We would usually test invasive and precious samples like CSF or brain biopsy, so there isn’t much material to run lots of tests.
 This makes an untargeted approach like metagenomics useful.